Addiction and Human Trafficking

 There are ways you can recognize a potential human trafficking situation in your day-to-day life.
-Drug abuse and human trafficking throw up red flags that someone paying attention can spot through observation or conversation.
+Drug abuse and human trafficking throw red flags that someone paying attention can spot through observation or conversation.

 According to an article called “Recognizing Sex Trafficking” from the Polaris Project, for instance, someone may be a victim of sex trafficking if they: